-If you ever plan to replace your capacitor, you will quickly find that there are many different kinds available and just as many opinions about which one is best.
-Here, we’ll take a look at ceramic disc vs mylar capacitors, and the differences between them.
+If you ever plan to replace your capacitor, you will quickly find that there are many different kinds available and just as many opinions on which one is best.
+Here, we’ll take a look at ceramic disc and mylar capacitors and the differences between them.

 If you like to work on your guitar and do repairs and modifications, you’re probably familiar with the capacitor that’s attached to your Tone Control potentiometer.
 This little component is the filter that removes the high-end frequencies from your tone as you turn down your Tone Control.

 The value of the capacitor determines the frequency that gets cut, and the higher the value, the lower the frequency.
 A higher value capacitor, rather than a lower one, leads to a darker and muddier tone.
 The two most common values of capacitors used in guitars are 0.047uf and 0.022uf.
 Many people believe that these values are too high and should be lower.